 Attorney Bradley graduated magna cum laude with a B.B.A. in Management and Marketing from the University of Wisconsin at Eau Claire.
 Upon graduation, she was named an Outstanding Marketing Graduate, as well as a Distinguished Management Graduate.
 She was further honored by induction into Beta Gamma Sigma, an honor society for business scholars who graduate within the top 10% of the business program.

 Attorney Bradley is a member of the Dane County Small Claims Assistance Program (SCAP), which provides pro bono legal assistance for small claims court litigants.
 She is an associate attorney at the Alderman Law Firm.

-Co-author, “National Treasure: A Comparative Analysis of Domestic Laws Criminalizing Illicit Excavation and Exportation of Archaeological Objects” Mercer Law Review, forthcoming 2014.
+Co-Author, “National Treasure: A Comparative Analysis of Domestic Laws Criminalizing Illicit Excavation and Exportation of Archaeological Objects,” Mercer Law Review, 2014.